makrai/notes/bianchi21-feel-it-emotion-sentiment.md

   * a dataset for emotion recognition limited to Youtube and Facebook comments (Sprugnoli, 2020)
   * for sentiment analysis SENTIPOLC16 (Barbieri+ 2016)
-* English: Abdul-Mageed and Ungar (2017) proposes EmoNet, an English emotion
+* English: Abdul-Mageed and Ungar (2017) proposes EmoNet
   * collected using a keyword-based approach
-    (e.g., tweets are retrieved using #happy as a marker for joy)
+    (eg tweets are retrieved using #happy as a marker for joy)
   * we approach the problem annotating manually and without distant supervision
   * EmoTxt (Calefato+ 2017) is an open-source toolkit for emotion prediction
     * love, joy, surprise, anger, sadness, and fear
-  * Nozza+ (2017) propose a English corpus of tweets that comprises
+  * Nozza+ (2017) propose a English corpus of tweets
-    * five different views for each message, i.e, subjective/objective, sentiment polarity, implicit/explicit, irony, emo
+    * five different views for each message, ie subjective/objective, sentiment polarity, implicit/explicit, irony, emo
 * multiple languages
   * Lamprinidis+ (2021) introduce a novel dataset extracted from Facebook posts
   * Troiano+ (2019) introduce a dataset in two languages, English and German, obtained through crowd-sourcing
 * Akhtar+ (2019) propose a multi-model architecture that
-  * combines visual, auditory, and text information for both emotion and sentiment prediction in English
+  * combines visual, auditory, and text information for emotion and sentiment prediction in English

 # 6 Conclusions